Religious Tourism Destination in Saudi Arabia

 Religious tourism, in Saudi Arabia, contributes to 20% of the country's GDP and is a critical global tourist destination.

+Religious tourism, in Saudi Arabia, contributes to 20% of the country’s GDP.
 It encompasses the holiest places in Islam, and it is a critical global tourist destination.

-The industry offers numerous job opportunities across various sectors like transportation, hospitality, and tourism.
+Notably, the industry offers numerous job opportunities across various sectors like transportation, hospitality, and tourism.
 Moreover, the Saudi government aims to boost the religious tourism sector to 30 million visitors by 2030.

 Saudi Arabia’s Most Famous Religious Tourism Spots